 The biggest challenge during the nascency of SubCom will be to attract and retain customers, followed by maintaining supply chain efficiency during the pandemic.
 But as the region recovers from it, we can expect brands to experiment with the SubCom model.

 4. Using Google to drive sales in an e-commerce channel

 Next to the above, e-commerce stores can use the following practices with Google to drive revenue:

-- Google Shopping Listings: The retail sector quickly went into jeopardy as the pandemic started to spread like wildfire.
+- Google Shopping listings: The retail sector quickly went into jeopardy as the pandemic started to spread like wildfire.
 To help brands recuperate their losses, Google has made Google Shopping listings free for e-commerce merchants

-- Micro-Moment Marketing: Micro-moments are intent-rich instances where the consumer turns to their smartphone to make a decision.
+- Micro-moment marketing: Micro-moments are intent-rich instances where the consumer turns to their smartphone to make a decision.
 Google has identified four micro-moments, viz., I-want-to-know, I-want-to-go, I-want-to-do, and I-want-to-buy.
 E-commerce stores can boost sales by optimizing content around these moments

 Not all products yield the same profit.
 Capitalize on your cash cows, i.e., products with a high sales volume and a higher margin.
 To stay afloat during this time, stock up on them at all costs.
 If necessary, build relationships with alternative suppliers to maintain a constant influx of these products.